-Considering a Noble Square or West Town Apartment Rental in Chicago?
+Considering Noble Square or West Town Luxury Apartments in Chicago?

-Before you rent an attractive, fully rehabbed Noble Square or West Town studio apartment or 1-, 2- or 3-bedroom unit, you should take some time to explore this area.
-Located on the near north side, it offers convenient access to the Loop, the Chicago River and other trendy neighborhoods.
+Located on the near north side, the attractive, rehabbed units we offer in Noble Square and West Town offer convenient access to the Loop, the Chicago River and other trendy neighborhoods.
 The area also recently underwent a revitalization that resulted in a significant amount of new development, a spike in popularity and a vitality that makes it truly unique.
 Check out Noble Square apartments or West Town apartments for rent to find the perfect place to call home in this appealing Chicago neighborhood!

 What Is There to Do Here?